 - Create a chart of all offered courses to demonstrate the sequence of courses by term and year, credits/contact hours for each course, and the alignment of outcomes to content delivery and evaluation methods.
 A sample Curriculum Mapping document can be found at the following link: SAMPLE.
-A Curriculum Mapping Template can be found in Appendix A. - All course outlines, including practicum courses, ensuring inclusion of specific, measurable outcomes; assessment measures/course assignments used to determine student mastery of the outcomes; textbooks/resources; and evaluation criteria for assignments. - 3.
+A Curriculum Mapping template can be found in Appendix A. - All course outlines including those for practicum courses, ensuring inclusion of specific, measurable outcomes; assessment measures/course assignments used to determine student mastery of the outcomes; textbooks/resources; and evaluation criteria for assignments. - 3.
 A list of electives in the program and interdisciplinary electives used to support CYC emphases and interests. - 4.
 A course-by-course listing of the textbook(s) and all additional/supplemental resources used for course delivery.
 If using the template as noted above, there is a column where this information would be included. - 5.
 Descriptions of relevant concentrations, minors, or foci. - 6.
-Institutional and program statements for addressing anti-racism in program curricula and in learning spaces.
+Institutional and program statements for addressing equity, diversity, inclusion, and belonging to support anti-racist and anti-oppressive practices in program curricula and in learning spaces.

-- Institutional policies for Truth and Reconciliation and any additional government or policy documents requiring implementation for the CYC program at the postsecondary level. - 8.
-Relevant data and information from CYCEAB surveys or other feedback methods and additional institutional data that is appropriate for this section.
+- 7. Institutional policies for Truth and Reconciliation and any additional government or policy documents requiring implementation for the CYC program at the post-secondary level. - 8.
+Relevant data and information from surveys, focus groups, and other feedback methods and any additional institutional data that is appropriate for this section.